AdamSalma/Lurka/README.md

 - [ ] Dev envioronment with electron?
 - [x] Separate dev/app dependencies
 - [x] Webpack dev bundle through express
-- [x] Bundle production code front/backend through webpack via gulp
+- [x] Build app directory with Gulp and then bundle project with webpack.
-- [ ] Build bundle into an Electron exe.
-Maybe even an installer
+- [ ] Electron exe.
+Maybe even an installer...
-- [x] Create logging library for backend
+- [x] Custom logging library for backend

 ### Tests
-Less of a priority until things actually work!
+Less of a priority until things are where they should be!
 #### Fronend
 - [ ] Components
   - [ ] Major - Board/Thread